FairwindsOps/rbac-manager/README.md

 ### ImagePullSecrets and ServiceAccounts

 Service accounts support adding `ImagePullSecrets` to their definition.
-What happens is that when a `Pod` (via `Deployment` or otherwise) is launched specifying a `ServiceAccount` that specifies `ImagePullSecrets`, the pull secrets will be injected into the Pod spec automatically.
+What happens is that when a `Pod` (via `Deployment` or otherwise) is launched specifying a `ServiceAccount` that includes `ImagePullSecrets`, the pull secrets will be injected into the Pod spec automatically.
 An example of this using rbac-manager [can be found in the examples directory](examples/rbacdefinition-sa-imagepull.yaml).

 Please note: rbac-manager will not manage secrets, and assumes they are already present in the same namespace that the `ServiceAccount` is in.
 Also, `ImagePullSecrets` only apply when the `Subject` is a `ServiceAccount`.